Video above: A look back at last year’s ‘Women with Hattitude’ luncheon.

 Video: Regina Taylor at the 2019 Colorado New Play Summit Playwrights’ Slam

-Before the Women’s Voices Fund was established by then-Artistic Director Kent Thompson and Director of Development Dorothy Denny, only 3 percent of the 284 plays produced in the 26 previous years of the Theatre Company’s history were written by women, and only 5.3 percent were directed by women.
+Before the Women’s Voices Fund was established in 2005 by then-Artistic Director Kent Thompson and Director of Development Dorothy Denny, only 3 percent of the 284 plays produced in the 26 previous years of the Theatre Company’s history were written by women, and only 5.3 percent were directed by women.
 Over the past five seasons, those numbers are 35 and 43 percent, respectively.

 “The Denver Center is promoting women’s voices all across the country and beyond,” said DCPA President and CEO Janice Sinden.
 “Gender equality in the American theatre is so important, and what a wonderful opportunity the DCPA has to shine such a bright light on it.”